Benjamin-Lee/DNAvisualization.org/paper/paper.md

 This poses an immediate challenge, as comparing sequences of vastly different lengths will result in the smaller sequence being so small as to be essentially invisible.
 To solve this problem, the tool allows users to toggle the visibility of sequences by clicking on the corresponding legend entry, which will automatically rescale the visualization's axes to fit the displayed sequences.
 The legend coloring is dynamic as well.
-The user may decide to color code the legend either with each sequence or each file in its own color and toggle between options after the data has been plotted, allowing for both inter- and intra-file comparisons.
+The user may decide to color code the legend either with each sequence (shown in +@fig:sequence-mode) or each file in its own color (shown in +@fig:file-mode) and toggle between options after the data has been plotted, allowing for both inter- and intra-file comparisons.

 To inspect a region of the visualization more closely, a user may click and drag over it to zoom in.
 When zooming in, a more detailed visualization is shown by asynchronously retrieving data for the region, allowing for base-pair resolution analysis.